 An application under section 46(1) for the issue of a licence, other than a temporary licence, is to be lodged by the applicant in person —

-(a) if the applicant resides within 50 km of the General Post Office at Perth, with a licensing officer; or
+(a) if the applicant resides within 50 km of the General Post Office at Perth, (GPO), with a licensing officer; or

+(ab) if the applicant resides beyond 50 km of the GPO but is undertaking a course of training prescribed in respect of the licence at a location within 50 km of the GPO, with a licensing officer; or

 (b) otherwise, with the officer in charge at the police station nearest to the applicant’s place of residence.

 [Regulation 14 amended in Gazette 4 Dec 2009 p.
-4893.]
+4893; 29 Jul 2016 p.
+3244-5.]

 14A.
 Training course in firearms discharge, approval of providers of

-(1) The Commissioner may approve of a person as a provider of a training course in firearms discharge if the Commissioner is satisfied that the person, and each other person who is or will be involved in providing that training, is a fit and proper person to be providing that training course.
+(1) The Superintendent may approve of a person as a provider of a training course in firearms discharge if the Superintendent is satisfied that the person, and each other person who is or will be involved in providing that training, is a fit and proper person to be providing that training course.

 (2) An approval under subregulation (1) —